GoogleCloudPlatform/dlp-dataflow-deidentification/README.md

 #### Inspection

-The Inspection pipeline can either be run to inspect only the existing files in a GCS bucket or inspect only the new files being streamed after the pipeline is triggered or do both.
+The Inspection pipeline can either be run to inspect only the existing files in a GCS bucket or inspect only the new files added to the bucket after the pipeline is triggered or do both.

-Run following command to trigger the inspection pipeline for both existing files in the GCS bucket and the new files that will be streamed after the pipeline is triggered:
+Run following command to trigger the inspection pipeline for both existing files in the GCS bucket and the new files that will be added to the bucket after the pipeline is triggered:

 ```
 gradle run -DmainClass=com.google.swarm.tokenization.DLPTextToBigQueryStreamingV2 \